nimbix/jarvice-helm/README.md

 `--set jarvice_registry_proxy.enabled=true`

 Repositories listed in `JARVICE_REGISTRY_PROXY_REPOS` will utilize the proxy for application containers.
-This comma separated lists defaults to `gcr.io/jarvice,gcr.io/jarvice-system,gcr.io/jarvice-apps` and can be customized within `override.yaml` file or via the command line with:
+This comma separated list defaults to `gcr.io/jarvice,gcr.io/jarvice-system,gcr.io/jarvice-apps` and can be customized within `override.yaml` file or via the command line with: